KrittpasA/KrittpasA/README.md

 - 👋 Hi, I’m @KrittpasA
-- 👀 I’m interested in Python and VBA/Coding
+- 👀 I’m interested in Data Analyst
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning DSB Batch 10 with DataRockie
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 KrittpasA/KrittpasA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.